metiviem/rscons/doc/user_guide.md

 ###> Phony Targets

-rscons supports phony build targets.
+Rscons supports phony build targets.
 Normally, a builder produces an output file, and executes whenever the input files or command have changed.
 A phony build target can be used to register a builder that does not produce